ClojureBridge/curriculum/outline/setup_osx.md

 ## Installing LightTable

-First, go to the [LightTable site](http://www.lighttable.com/).
+Go to the [LightTable site](http://www.lighttable.com/).
 On the page there, you should see a set of buttons that have download links for LightTable.
 Click the "OS X 10.7+" button and you will download a .zip file.

 ![LightTable downloads](img/os_x/light-table-download.png)